-You can now file for a service retirement benefit using Retirement Online.
-This new feature makes applying for retirement faster and easier than ever before.
+You can file for a service retirement benefit using Retirement Online.
+This feature makes applying for retirement faster and easier than ever before.
 If you don’t already have an account, sign up today.

 File for a Service Retirement Online